Advertiser Disclosure

 Harry Reid International Airport Terminal 3 E gates.
 Image Credit: Harry Reid International Airport

-Departures are on the upper level, with the ticketing desks and security checkpoint located through the E gate departure area.
+Departures are on the upper level, with the ticketing desks and security checkpoint through the E gate departure area.

-To connect from the E to the D gates, passengers can ride the red line tram or onward on the blue line to reach the other gate areas.
+To connect from the E to the D gates, passengers can ride the Red Line tram or onward on the Blue Line to reach the other gate areas.

-Inter-Terminal Transport
+Interterminal Transport

 Harry Reid International Airport Tram — Inside the Secure Area